By Marcin Wojtyczka

 Final approach and retrieving:

-- Recover the MOB: pull the retrieving line until the mob is close to the boat, tie a loop on the line (3-4 m up from the mob), attach a halyard to the loop and lift the mob onboard.
-Alternatively, tie a bowline at the end of the halyard and lasso the mob.
+- Recover the MOB: pull the retrieving line to bring the MOB to the boat, tie a loop on the line (3-4 m up from the mob), attach a halyard to the loop and lift the mob onboard.
+A horizontal lift is preferred to avoid secondary drowning and cardiac arrest.
+In real life it’s very difficult to do.
+The simplest method might be to put a line around legs and have someone pull that line as you winch the person up to make sure the position is more horizontal.

 Abandoning ship